prakashpc1/AI-ML-Study-app/README.md

 # AI and ML Study Hub

 This is a modern, interactive web application designed to help students learn Artificial Intelligence (AI) and Machine Learning (ML) concepts.
 It features a sleek, dark-themed UI, AI-powered learning tools, and a comprehensive set of topics tailored for engineering students.
+The app is designed to be **offline-first**, storing all student data locally on the device.

 ## Key Features

 - **Comprehensive Topics:** A wide range of subjects from AI basics and core algorithms to neural networks and model evaluation.
-- **Interactive UI:** A sophisticated, professional user interface inspired by modern design principles, with a fixed sidebar for easy navigation.
+- **Interactive UI:** A sophisticated, professional user interface with a fixed sidebar for easy navigation.
-- **AI-Powered Tools:**
+- **AI-Powered Tools (Online):**
     - **Smart Summarization:** Generate concise, AI-powered summaries of complex topics.
     - **Code Generation:** Get runnable Python code snippets for various algorithms.
     - **Dynamic Quizzes:** Test your knowledge with multiple-choice quizzes generated on the fly by an AI.
 - **AI Assistant:** A chat-based AI tutor to answer questions and provide real-world examples.
-- **Phone Authentication:** Secure user sign-in using phone number and OTP verification, powered by Firebase.
+- **Offline-First Student Profile:** A one-time student credential form stores profile data locally.
+No online account or login required.
-- **Offline First:** Utilizes IndexedDB for offline access to topics and chat history (sync with Firebase when online).
+- **Local Data Storage:** Utilizes IndexedDB for offline access to topics, bookmarks, and chat history.
-- **Bookmarking:** Save topics to review later, with data synced to the cloud via Firestore.
 - **Responsive Design:** Fully functional across desktop, tablet, and mobile devices.

 ## Tech Stack